Amazing. There’s no other word for it.

 On the Sunday we took part in a codebreaking with the team from Bletchly Park – and a genuine enigma machine, as used by Benedict Cumberbatch and Keira Knightly in a recent film.
 We walked on custard (!) and programmed a BBC Microbit, then took part in a programming quiz.

 A highlight for the boys was the exhibition from the Museum of Computing History.
 They programmed in Basic, and explored in a very hands on way the development of computers over the last 40 years, right up to trying out the Oculus Rift.
+With the help of managed IT services in Calgary you and your business can make sure that any software or hardware installation and repair will be taking care of professionally.

 If you’ve read on so far, you might have some questions: